SAP-samples/abap-cheat-sheets/26_ABAP_Dictionary.md

 - DDIC table types ...
   - are complex types that describe internal tables in ABAP.
   - are defined by the following properties.
-For additional details, refer to the Internal Tables cheat sheet.
+For additional details, refer to the [Internal Tables](01_Internal_Tables.md) cheat sheet.
     - Line type (can be elementary, reference, or structured types; the latter may use DDIC database tables; note: CDS entities are not allowed)
     - Table category (options include standard, sorted, hashed, or generic category index for standard and sorted)
-    - Table key (the primary table key can be empty, standard, or consist of specific components; secondary table keys and alias names for the keys can be specified)
+    - Table key (the primary table key can be empty, standard, or consist of specific components; secondary table keys and an alias name an be specified)
   - are not to be confused with DDIC database tables, which represent tables on the database.

 **Example: DDIC Table Type**